psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The client is obliged to process the JWT secured response as follows:

-1. (OPTIONAL) The client decrypts the JWT using the key determine by the `kid` JWT header parameter.
-The key might be a private key registered with the expected issuer of the response ("use":"enc" via the client's metadata `jwks` or `jwks_uri`) or a key derived from its client secret (see section 4.2).
+1. (OPTIONAL) The client decrypts the JWT using the key determined by the `kid` JWT header parameter.
+The key might be a private key, where the corresponding public key is registered with the expected issuer of the response ("use":"enc" via the client's metadata `jwks` or `jwks_uri`) or a key derived from its client secret (see section 4.2).
 1. The client obtains the `state` parameter from the JWT and checks its binding to the user agent.
 If the check fails, the client MUST abort processing and refuse the response.
 1. The client obtains the `iss` element from the JWT and checks whether its value is well known and identifies the expected issuer of the authorization process in examination.
 If the check fails, the client MUST abort processing and refuse the response.
 1. The client obtains the `aud` element from the JWT and checks whether it matches the client id the client used to identify itself in the corresponding authorization request.
 If the check fails, the client MUST abort processing and refuse the response.
-1. The client obtains the key neede to check the sigbature based on the JWT's `iss` element and the `kid` header element and checks its signature.
+1. The client checks the JWT's `exp` element to determine if the JWT is still valid.
 If the check fails, the client MUST abort processing and refuse the response.

-Note: The way the client obtains the keys is out of scope of this draft.
-Established mechanism suchs as [OIDD] or [RFC8414] SHOULD be utilized.
+1. The client obtains the key needed to check the signature based on the JWT's `iss` element and the `kid` header element and checks its signature.
+If the check fails, the client MUST abort processing and refuse the response.

 Note: The `state` value is treated as a one-time-use CSRF token.
 It MUST be invalidated after the check (step 2) was performed.
+Note: The way the client obtains the keys for verifying the JWT's signature (step 5) is out of scope of this draft.
+Established mechanism suchs as [OIDD] or [RFC8414] SHOULD be utilized.

 The client MUST NOT process the grant type specific authorization response parameters before all checks suceeded.